 Spring is in the air and so is the prospect of summer.
-Having experienced a long Canadian winter paired with COVID-19 quarantining, it has made for a rough start to 2020 and we’re all itching to spend more time outdoors.
+Having experienced a long Canadian winter paired with COVID-19 quarantining, it has made for a rough year and we’re all itching to spend more time outdoors.
 As we gently navigate a new “normal” in the warmer weather, here are some tips that can help you shrink your energy footprint and your electricity costs – all while staying comfortable this coming summer.

 1) Get cookin’ [outside] on the BBQ

 Perhaps you’ve been using your barbeque all year round, but if not, there’s no better time than to roll it out and uncover it now.
 Did you know that when cooking indoors with your oven and stovetop, you can raise your indoor temperature by a few degrees.
 To avoid feeling uncomfortable or having to turn on the air conditioner, consider cooking outdoors more often – plus it’s a great excuse to get out of the house.

 Yet another excuse to get outdoors, hanging your laundry to dry on a clothesline is a fantastic way to reduce your electricity use.
 A clothes dryer can make up a significant portion of your hydro bill, so leveraging air drying will add up to considerable savings over time.
 To discover just how much, try this energy calculator by inputting numbers based on your household laundry habits.
 Beyond the savings, additional benefits of line drying include being gentler on your clothes, and enhancing the fresh, clean smell.